Vignesh-Nswamy/Vignesh-Nswamy.github.io/_pages/experience.md

 ## Projects
 ### [Incorporating BERT into Abstractive Text Summarization](https://github.com/Vignesh-Nswamy/Abstractive-Text-Summarization)
 Nov 2020 - Dec 2020
-* Led a team of graduate students in building and training a custom Transformer architecture with a pre-trained BERT backbone on CNN Dailymail dataset to summarize news articles.
+* Led a team of graduate students in building and training a custom Transformer architecture with a pre-trained BERT encoder backbone on CNN Dailymail dataset to summarize news articles.

 ### [3D Deep Learning architectures to diagnose Alzheimer's Disease](https://github.com/Vignesh-Nswamy/AD-Diagnosis)
 Apr 2020 - May 2020
-* Headed a team of two graduate students in designing multiple deep learning architectures to diagnose Alzheimer’s Disease and Mild Cognitive Impairment using 3D neuroimages and patient demographics obtained from Alzheimer's Disease Neuroimaging Initiative.
+* Headed a team of two graduate students in designing Deep 3D Convolutional Networks to diagnose Alzheimer’s Disease and Mild Cognitive Impairment using 3-D neuroimages and patient demographics.

 ### [Image Generation using Deep Convolutional Generative Adversarial Networks](https://github.com/Vignesh-Nswamy/DCGAN)
 Feb 2020 - Mar 2020